CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/install/software-install-cyclecloud.md

-# Install CMAQ and pre-requisite libraries on linux
+# Install CMAQv533 and pre-requisite libraries on linux

 ### Login to updated cluster
 (note, replace the centos.pem with your Key Pair)